 The Secretary shall keep all the minutes of the meetings of the members of the Board of Trustees in one or more books provided for that purpose.
 The Secretary shall see that all notices are duly given in accordance with the provisions of the Bylaws as required by law.
 The secretary posts pictures of each parent/child in the school.
 The Secretary is to act as custodian of the corporate records, complete the school inventory every year at the beginning of the school year, plan the refreshment schedule for all board meetings, and in general, perform the entire duties incident to the office of Secretary.

 Registration Chair (APPOINTED BY BOARD)

 The Registration Chairperson will be appointed by the Board in November to serve a term of office starting in January and ending the following February, after helping the incoming Registrar with registration.
 The Registrar will discuss the philosophy of the Preschool with prospective members, register all new members and collect registration fees.
-The Registrar will check the school answering machine for messages.
 The Registrar will be responsible for and arrange advertising for the Preschool.

 Parent Education Chair